 She also recommends local coupon-based companies such as Groupon for discounts on things such as museum tickets and other activities.
 Many places also offer discounts when visited on certain days or at certain times which can be found on the specific company website.

 Deanna Ford, owner of The Detailed Traveler website, points out that travel agents “are for convenience, not cost saving.
 They receive kick backs, commissions and perks from brands they are partnered with, so you won’t really be getting budget recommendations.”

-Thanks to the ease of online booking and searching, Ruby Escalona, who runs the travel blogs A Journey We Love and Voyage Florida, suggests that it is both easier and more affordable to plan your own vacation.
+Thanks to the ease of online booking and searching, Ruby Escalona, who authors the travel blogs, A Journey We Love and Voyage Florida, suggests that it is both easier and more affordable to plan your own vacation.
 You can use “travel hacks” such as credit card points and miles to save on hotels, flights and other attractions.
 Staying in Airbnbs can cut the cost of hotels, and you may be able to buy discounted gift cards or use referral credits to book your stay.

 Booking Yourself Saves on Service Fees

 Anh Le, owner of the travel blog, Luxury under Budget, also finds that booking trips yourself is more likely to save you money if you have the time to put in.
 “Travel agents have access to the same rates and they don’t get commissions on flights, so they often add an extra booking fee.”
 Le recommends setting up Google flight alerts to snatch up deals on flights when prices go down.
 “I have always been able to get flight deals even on big holidays…with this tactic.”